MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

     |%11|The company name|
     |%12|Content of the **Add.
 Fee per Line** field on the reminder header|

-    For example, if you write **You owe %9 %7 due on %2.**, then the resulting reminder will contain the following text: **You owe USD 1.200,50 due on 02-02-2014.**.
+    For example, if you write **You owe %9 %7 due on %2.**, then the resulting reminder will contain the following text: **You owe USD 1.200,50 due on 02-02-2024.**.

     > [!NOTE]
     > The due date is calculated according to the date formula that you enter.
 For more information, see [Use Date Formulas](ui-enter-date-ranges.md#use-date-formulas).

 8. To specify the language for an email message, choose the **Add text for language** action.
 The **Language Code** field updates to show your selection.
 On the **Email Text** FastTab, enter the content of the message in the selected language.

-After you have set up the reminder terms, with additional levels and text, enter one of the codes on each of the customer cards.
+After you have set up the reminder terms, you can assign them to customers on Customer Card pages.
 For more information, see [Register New Customers](sales-how-register-new-customers.md).

 ## See also